 The little town of Hammondsport on Keuka Lake charmed our socks off.
 It's small and cute, and also really close to some of the best wineries in the Finger Lakes.
 A few minutes outside of town is the Vinehurst Inn & Suites, where we spent our first night in the Finger Lakes.
 It's a cozy, homey sort of place, and we ended up with one of the suites complete with fireplace and two-person jacuzzi tub.
 Perfect for a mini honeymoon!
 (Read reviews on TripAdvisor | Book a room here!)

-We also stayed at the Radisson Inn in Corning, which is perfectly positioned for exploring the Gaffer District.
+We also stayed at the Radisson Inn in Corning, which is perfectly positioned for exploring the Gaffer District in Corning.

 Where to eat in the Finger Lakes

 Another big highlight of our mini honeymoon in the Finger Lakes was all the delicious food we ate.
 I'm not usually a foodie, but we had so many good meals in really cool spots that I decided I had to highlight the best ones!